- Date : 29/01/2020

 - Withdrawals are also exempt as there is no tax payable on capital earns generated from equity-oriented mutual funds

-- With other open-ended schemes, fund managers are sometimes weary of investing in funds even if they promise high returns because there is the risk that investors can withdraw anytime.
+- With other open-ended schemes, fund managers are sometimes wary of investing in funds even if they promise high returns because there is the risk that investors can withdraw anytime.
 Thus, the lock-in that comes with an ELSS is actually a blessing as it helps a fund manager to take high conviction bets knowing that the funds are for the long term.
 This goes a long way towards helping earn better returns as compared to other open-ended schemes.

 Having said that, since Equity Linked Savings Schemes have a substantial allocation towards equity, the returns from these schemes will carry short-term fluctuations.
 Hence, you should keep in mind your risk profile and financial goals before taking an investment decision.
 Instead of planning to withdraw funds after 3-year lock-in is over, you must be willing to stay invested for a minimum time horizon of 7-10 years to get the highest returns possible.
 If you cannot do so or find that you need the money before that time, it is advisable to skip ELSS investment and consider other available fixed income options.
 If you’re not sure, you should consult a financial planner who can guide you properly.

 To know the best available ELSS funds available and how to invest in ELSS, stay tuned for Part 2 in this series.
 If you have any specific questions, feel free to leave them below.